lacouture100/Dynamic-Web-Development-Assignment-4/README.md

 //It parses incoming and outgoing requests with JSON payloads(it means it converts them into JSON-formatted text) app.use(express.json());
 ```
-Now let's define the path to our `index.html` file and our `css` file for our server to run them.
+Now let's define the path to our `index.html` file our server to run it.

 ```
 //absolute path to my index.html file.